seriouscyrus/GLKTextureLoaderBug/README.md

 # GLKTextureLoaderBug
-Texture loader loading a blue scale texture from Photo library image
+Texture loader loading a blue scale texture from Photo library image when viewed in iOS Simulator.

-Quick dirty project showing the texture loader loading a bluescale image for some reason.
+Quick dirty project showing the texture loader loading a bluescale image when in an iOS Simulator for some reason.

 Uses Photo Library framework and GLKit, requires permission to access photos.